Full Metal Panic!: Reception

 The second DVD volume of Full Metal Panic!
 The Second Raid was given a favorable review by Theron Martin of Anime News Network for pushing the character developments of Sousuke and Kaname as well as dramatic elements beyond comedy and action.
 Describing the impact of the volume, Martin explains that "[t]he full impact of that [Sousuke and Kaname's relationship] comes out beautifully in episode 7, when Kaname seeks out Sousuke in a moment of fear and, for the first time, Sousuke isn't there for her.
 It's one of those telling moments that can define an entire series."

 THEM Anime Reviews has noted that the Arm Slaves, like most real life vehicles, are done so meticulously that fans of mecha series would "scour online catalogues for tech books and sketches."
 Bureau 42 says that the "mecha[Arm Slave] action in the show is very well done.
 While I can't compare the action with other more grounded mecha shows like Patlabor, the combat is very well done and easy to follow, and visually interesting."
 Triforce commented that Arm Slave battles in the Full Metal Panic! series would be able to keep viewer's attention to the show.

 Negative criticism has surfaced on the role of the Arm Slaves throughout the Full Metal Panic! series.
 For instance, Ender's review states that their mecha roles are confusing that the Arm Slaves are both "08th MS Team soldiers and Dragon Ball Z-type fighters, hurling energy balls at each other and going "Super Saiya-jin."
 Anime Database rated the Full Metal Panic! series 4 out of 5 because of the Arm Slaves battles since they start out from being good to being very unrealistic.
 GameSpot Union comments on the relationship between the Arm Slaves and the animation done on Full Metal Panic!, saying both animation and camera views were bad.

+Writing for The Encyclopedia of Science Fiction, Piotr Konieczny described Full Metal Panic! as a successful hybrid of military science fiction and romantic comedy, arguing that its blend of realistic mecha warfare and high-school humor became the franchise's defining characteristic.
+While he acknowledged that the tonal balance of the first series could be uneven, he considered the anime faithful to Shōji Gatoh's light novels and praised later installments for gradually shifting toward more serious explorations of identity, ethics, and philosophy.
+Konieczny also highlighted the characterization of Sousuke Sagara, whose inability to adapt to civilian life provided both much of the series' comedy and its emotional core, and concluded that the franchise's lasting significance lay in demonstrating that military SF and romantic comedy could be successfully combined, influencing a number of later light novel and anime series.

 The novels have over 11 million copies in print.